plibither8/github-feed-notifier/README.md

 4. Copy the URL of this link.
 This is your personal feed URL
 5. Run `gfn config` and paste this link

-**Note:** Those using @sindresorhus' extension [Refined GitHub](https://github.com/sindresorhus/refined-github) will need to either disable the extension temporarily or open you dashboard in Incognito/Private Mode to view the "Subscribe to your news feed" link.
+**Note:** Those using [@sindresorhus](https://github.com/sindresorhus)' extension [Refined GitHub](https://github.com/sindresorhus/refined-github) will need to either disable the extension temporarily or open your dashboard in Incognito/Private Mode to view the "Subscribe to your news feed" link.

 ### Run as a Background Process